Debt-Free Higher Education

 Pay It Forward

 Students are graduating with more debt than ever before.
-Two thirds of Oregon grads are now in debt, at an average of nearly $25, 000 per student.
+Two thirds of Oregon grads are now in debt, averaging over $26, 000 per student in Oregon.
 Loans to parents for their children’s education have risen 75% since 2005.
 The average student loan debt for parents is now $34,000.
 This unsustainable for Oregon working families, and for our nation’s economy.

 The Pay It Forward solution offers students access to higher education without debt.
 Students at public universities and community colleges would pay no tuition up-front.
 In exchange, they would agree to pay a small percentage of their income (1.5% for community college, or 3% for a 4 year school) for 20 years to “pay forward” the cost of instruction for the next generation of students.